knative/docs/docs/admin/install/eventing/install-eventing-with-yaml.md

 ## Install optional Eventing extensions

-The tabs below expand to show instructions for installing each Eventing extension.
+The following tabs expand to show instructions for installing each Eventing extension.
 <!-- This indentation is important for things to render properly. -->

 === "Apache Kafka Sink"